Graduate applications are taken on a rolling basis and reviewed by faculty once submitted through the online form.

 The portfolio can include up to 15 still images (not to exceed 5 MB each), video, time-based, or interactive media (not to exceed 60 MB each).

-PLEASE NOTE: Applicants who wish to submit video or time-based media should submit a 5-minute sample reel that the review committee will watch in its entirety.
-Supplemental reels of up to 10 minutes in length can be submitted but will be viewed at the discretion of the committee.
-The 5 minute sample reel should be labeled clearly with the title, date, running time, and description of the piece, or pieces, it contains.
+Please note: Applicants who wish to submit video or time-based media must submit a five-minute sample reel that the review committee will watch in its entirety in SlideRoom.
+The five-minute sample reel should be labeled clearly with the title, date, running time, and description of the piece, or pieces, it contains.

 Résumé / Curriculum Vitae